lgc13/LucasCosta_portfolio/web_dev/RockinIt_project/README.md

 <img src="images/page2.png" width= 80% length= 80%>

 <!-- Code explanation -->
-"BRIEF TALK ABOUT THE FOLLOWING CODE SNIPPET:"

-<!-- Code snippet -->
 For this web site, I use a simple nav bar id from Bootstrap.
 This makes it very easy to have a well aligned, colorful, and adjustable nav bar.
 I also use href links for each nav bar list option, so that when clicked, the page will scroll down to find that specific area.

+<!-- Code snippet -->

 ```html